 Understanding Affiliate Marketing Terminology

 5. Coupon and Deal Sites: These publishers focus on providing discounts, coupons, and deals to their audience.
 They attract users actively seeking for bargains and promotions, making them more likely to convert.

-See also A Beginner's Guide to Affiliate Marketing
+See also 7 Affiliate Marketing Tips for Beginners

+Understanding Affiliate Marketing Terminology